 Assistant Lia DeMarco takes over following suspension of Cambria's chief detective

 Dec.
-5—EBENSBURG, Pa. — Lia DeMarco, Cambria County assistant chief, is taking the role of chief detective following the suspension of Kristy Freoni.
+6—EBENSBURG, Pa. — Lia DeMarco, Cambria County assistant chief detective, is taking the role of chief detective following the suspension of Kristy Freoni.

 Freoni was suspended with pay after she was charged Sunday following a domestic dispute, District Attorney Gregory Neugebauer said.